-As executive director of Baltimore Tree Trust (BTT), Mark Conway runs a non-profit committed to restoring the city's urban forest and making Baltimore a healthier and more beautiful place to live, through increased tree plantings, community engagement, and advocacy.
+As former executive director of Baltimore Tree Trust (BTT), Mark Conway rans a non-profit committed to restoring the city's urban forest and making Baltimore a healthier and more beautiful place to live, through increased tree plantings, community engagement, and advocacy.

 Prior to joining BTT, Mark served Baltimore City as the Deputy Director of the Mayor's Office of CitiStat where he used data analytics and program management to advise the mayor on the management and operations of the city.
 While completing his master's degree in public policy at the University of Maryland, Mark conducted research at the EPA on high impact, low-cost solutions for cleaning up the Chesapeake Bay.

 I was raised in the Bronx, New York amongst what I thought were a ton of trees for an urban area.
 Looking back, I now know that New York had a lot of room for improvement, but I didn’t feel at a loss for tree cover at home.
 Whenever I go back to my old neighborhood I marvel at the once towering trees that now line the streets.
 They have grown into beautiful giants!
 I didn’t realize then how much I would come to appreciate their role in my childhood.
 As a kid, I’d hang on the lower branches and could almost reach the nests of birds who made them their homes.
 Now, the trees have grown so large that I probably couldn’t reach most of the canopy without professional equipment!

 In a way, I think my childhood experiences have colored my view on what Baltimore’s urban canopy can be.
 Upon moving to Baltimore, I immediately noticed city streets that were completely treeless, especially in low-income communities.
 I was shocked that you could look down a street in East or West Baltimore and not see a single tree on the horizon.
 I decided that I wanted to do something to change that, and that is where my story with the Baltimore Tree Trust began.